-A living wage should cover a decent standard of living for the worker and their family.
+A living wage should cover a decent standard of living for the worker and their family, which includes food, water, housing, education, health care, transportation, clothing and other essential needs, including essentials for unexpected events.

 Most factory workers in the apparel industry do not earn a living wage and must make trade-offs to cover their basic needs.
-Patagonia has worked hard to ensure that workers in our partner factories are paid according to the law with regard to the minimum wage, overtime pay and statutory benefits, and yet we know that those wages are too often not enough to afford a decent standard of living.
-This is particularly important to recognize during the COVID-19 pandemic when many workers have seen their wages reduced, while others have lost their jobs and source of income.
+Patagonia has worked hard to ensure that workers in our partner factories are paid according to local labor law with regard to minimum wage, overtime pay and statutory benefits, and yet we know that those wages are too often not enough to afford a decent standard of living.

 Living Wages: A Basic Human Right